Uvacoder/abc-hubviewer/README.md

 - Get basic ratings about profile (like bio etc.).

 # Hosting
-You can use all package managers.
+You use all package managers.

 For install modules:
 on yarn : ```yarn```